bzminer/bzminer/README.md

   -i INT                      Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --i1 INT                    Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --i2 INT                    Set mining intensity for second algo (dual mine) (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
+  --i3 INT                    Set mining intensity for third algo (tri mine, also zil + dual) (0 - 64).
+0 = auto.
+Higher means more gpu spends more time hashing.
+Default is 0.
   --lhr_stability INT ...
 Set the LHR Unlock Stability value for each device.
 Lower is more stable, higher is less stable and higher hashrate.
 Default is 100.
   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   -g INT                      Ramp up miner rather than start at full speed.